swo/amr_geography/analysis/README.md

 ## Major

+### Display items

+1. Dynamical model
+2. Use/resistance across datasets
+3. Adjacent vs. not pairs

-- Analyses
+### Analyses
-    - Primary: Δρ/Δτ ~ ε (robust regression; just use Huber?)
-        - How does -β_ε ε* / μ compare with predictions from dynamical models?
-        - Use the jackknifed models both for the plot as well as for that ratio

 - Δρ/Δτ ~ adjacent?
     - Compare the difference in the median Δρ/Δτ in the adjacent vs. non-adjacent pairs, comapred with the median across all pairs, to get a sense of the decrease in Δρ/Δτ associated with adjacency
+- Δρ/Δτ ~ ε (robust regression; just use Huber)
+    - How does $-β_ε ε* / μ$ compare with predictions from dynamical models?
+    - Use the jackknifed models both for the plot as well as for that ratio
 - Covariates
-        - Δρ ~ 0 + β_τ Δτ + β_ετ Δτ ε + β_x x + φ
+    - $Δρ/Δτ ~ β_ε ε + β_x x + φ$
     - To see how much the value from #1 decreases when including those cofounders

-        - Look at β_τε ε* / β_τ
-- Methods
+### Methods

 - Just do CIs with JK.
 If I really need p-values, then I can put them in using z-approximations
 - Without permutations, simpler: data, cross-data, then jackknifed models.
 Pull out ratios & CIs.

-- Displays
-    - Figure out how to put rlm onto the ggplot
-        - Maybe run the N models, keep all the predictions, and then use the quantiles?
-- Discussion
+###  Discussion

 - Resistance might also be more similar because you're drawing from the same pop's.
 E.g., a hospital in Kansas City might have equal numbers of people from the two states in it!
 - But we dealt with the above
 - In general, though, would be nice to know where people live and where they are "reporting" their infections, which becomes especially important at small length scales! (cf Mass APCD paper)

 ## Minor